The pen position is not accurate. What should I do?

 - If you mounted the projector using a wall mount and used keystone or other digital correction settings to adjust the image, return the settings to their factory defaults.
 Use the adjustment dials on the wall mount to square off the image shape; do not use any digital correction.
 Then focus the image and recalibrate.

-Note: You can use the installation guide in the Settings menu to help you square off the image shape.
+Note: You can use the Test Pattern in the Installation menu to help you square off the image shape.

 - If you use the E-Zoom + button on the remote control to enlarge the image, the pen position is not accurate.
 When you return the image to the original size, the position should be correct.

 - Select Reset All on the Initial/All Settings menu to restore the projector settings to their default values.